adithyagaurav/AuDriCa/README.md

 Course comprised of three projects: Basic Lane Line Detection, Traffic Sign Classification and Behaviour Cloning a self driving car in the open source Udacity Self Driving Car simulator.

-The fourth project Advanced Lane Line Detection on roads was something I took up on my own out of the will to notch it up a little, by following tutorials online.
+The fourth project Advanced Lane Line Detection on roads was something I took up on my own out of the will to notch it up a little.

 I hope to add more projects to this repository, pertaining to different utilities of a Self-Driving-Car.